kerimoff/workflows-nextflow/_episodes/06-workflow.md

  <process_name>(<input_ch1>,<input_ch2>,...)
 ~~~

-To combined multiple processes invoke them in the order they would appear in a workflow.
+To combine multiple processes invoke them in the order they would appear in a workflow.
 When invoking a process with multiple inputs, provide them in the same order in which they are declared in the `input` block of the process.

 For example: